chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_attributes.rst

        .. code-block:: javascript

 		  {
+		    "name": "node1",
+		    "chef_environment": "_default",
+		    "json_class": "Chef::Node",
+		    "automatic": {
+		      "languages": {
+		        "ruby": {
+		          ...
+		        },
+				...
+          ...
           }
    * - ``recipe``
-     - Use to add a single recipe to the run-list for the machine; use it multiple times to add multiple recipes to a run-list.
-The order in which ``recipe`` is specified in the resource block defines the order in which the recipes are added to the machine, which determines the order by which they are executed during the |chef client| run.
+     - Use to add a recipe to the run-list for a machine.
+Use this attribute multiple times to add multiple recipes to a run-list.
+Use this attribute along with ``role`` to define a run-list.
+The order in which the ``recipe`` and ``role`` attributes are specified will determine the order in which they are added to the run-list.
+This attribute should not be used in the same recipe as ``run_list``.
 For example:

        .. code-block:: ruby

           recipe 'foo'
-          recipe 'bar'
+          role 'bar'
           recipe 'baz'

-       will add all three recipes, in that order.
-On a machine that already has the ``apache2`` recipe, the order of the updated run-list would be ``apache2``, ``foo``, ``bar``, and then ``baz``.
    * - ``remove_recipe``
      - Use to remove a recipe from the run-list for the machine.
    * - ``remove_role``